Dhammasangani

 (1245).
 Of those (ten defilements), what is having no fear (to do evil)?

-of evilness of which ought to arouse fear, not being afraid to commit evil demeritorious deeds.
+That which is not being afraid to do the deeds of evilness of which ought to arouse fear, not being afraid to commit evil demeritorious deeds.

 ~This is called having no fear (to do evil).